Byronliang8/IDA-RD/README.md

 Extensive experimental results show the effectiveness of our IDA-RD measure.

 ##  Information loss
-we aim to evaluate the “information loss” rather than perceptual quality as done in previous works.
+We aim to evaluate the “information loss” rather than perceptual quality as done in previous works.

 # Requirement
 Our model is based on the [SRFlow](https://github.com/andreas128/SRFlow).
 Please check out more detail from SRFlow.